Notes on the Geography of Sri Lanka: Trincomalee

 The coast here is Tourist Beautiful, even Tourist Picturesque.
 What makes Trinco a port, however, is the hill in the background, which creates the only stretch of cliffed coast on the whole island.
-It also creates calm water here and also to the right, or south, on the other side of the spit that ties the island to the hill.
+It also creates calm water here and especially in the harbor that lies on the other side of the spit seen here on the right and tying the mainland to the hill.

 The road from the spit to the rocky hill leads to this old tunnel, piercing the wall into the old British naval base.